Venues of the 1980 Summer Olympics: Football venues

-Outside in Moscow
+Outside of Moscow

 Before the Olympics

 The oldest venue for the games was Republican Stadium in Kiev, which was constructed in 1923.
 Dynamo Central Stadium's Grand Arena in Moscow was constructed in 1928 for the first Spartakiad.
 Young Pioneers Stadium was constructed between 1932 and 1934.
 For the 1956 Spartakiad, four venues were constructed, most notably Central Lenin Stadium Grand Arena (now Luzhniki Stadium) in 1956.
 The Canoeing and Rowing Basin was constructed in 1973 for the European Rowing Championships.
 Moscow first bid for the Olympic Games in 1970 for the 1976 Summer Olympics, losing out to Montreal, Quebec.
 Four years later, it beat out Los Angeles for the 1980 Summer Games.
 One of the new venues constructed was the cycling circuit at the Krylatskoye Sports Circuit that was the first permanent venue for road cycling.
 Plans to build some of the venues used for the 1980 Games were in place in 1971 with expected completion to be in 1990, a year before the fall of the Soviet Union.
 These were done in six different venues and the new venues were completed by 1979.